camlee/power-meter/esp32-micropython/README.md

 This uses picocom, so to exit, do Ctrl+A then Ctrl+X.

-To run the client code locally (helps speed up development), do:
+To run the client code locally (helps speed up development), edit `.env.development` to point to the server and do:
 `npm run start`